American Rebel Holdings Inc. (AREB) did well last session?

-A share of American Rebel Holdings Inc. (NASDAQ:AREB) closed at $0.23 per share on Wednesday, up from $0.23 day before.
-While American Rebel Holdings Inc. has overperformed by 2.12%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, AREB fell by -95.56%, with highs and lows ranging from $7.20 to $0.16, whereas the simple moving average fell by -66.13% in the last 200 days.
+American Rebel Holdings Inc. (NASDAQ:AREB) closed Friday at $0.23 per share, up from $0.23 a day earlier.
+While American Rebel Holdings Inc. has overperformed by 0.70%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, AREB fell by -96.17%, with highs and lows ranging from $7.20 to $0.16, whereas the simple moving average fell by -65.62% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?